 Annual Heritage Award “Charisma” from the CITIBANK.

-In an effort to reach a community,, we carefully select our repertoire to meet our public's needs and expectations.
-However, our aim is also to awaken an interest in the fine arts.
-That’s what we did during our presentation of the oratorio “Tu Es Petrus” at the Rosemont Theatre and “Songs of Freedom” at the same facility.
-We will attempt the same with the “Chopin Celebration” Concert at the Orchestra Hall at Symphony Center.
+We will attempt one more time with the “Haunted Manor”.
 Although we knew these events would be extremely challenging, both artistically and organizationally, we were thrilled that we were able to invite to the concert hall thousands of listeners who had never before attended concerts at the Rosemont Theatre.
-An audience of almost 9,000 Poles and Americans alike experienced firsthand a true masterpiece performed by over 260 performers!
+An audience of almost 9,600 Poles and Americans alike experienced firsthand a true masterpiece performed by over 250 performers!

 As we look at our accomplishments over the years, we are greatly encouraged by the response we've received from within the community.
 We are grateful for the thousands of hours donated by our hard working volunteers, for the hundreds of thousands of dollars donated to our efforts and above all, for the thousands of music aficionados who regularly attend our concerts.
 As we continue with our mission we see the impact of our work reverberating throughout our community and beyond and we are excited about the tremendous potential of growth and further service to our audience that lies in store in the years ahead.